jlink/property-based-testing/pbt-java/src/test/java/pbt/co2budget/Readme.md

 - `annualChange` is applied each year on the previous year's emission starting in the 2nd year
 - The year in which the budget is eventually used up still counts as one year
 - If the budget starts with 0 the remaining years are also 0
+- If the budget is never used up return Integer.MAX_VALUE